traverson/traverson/README.md

 This would add the header `x-my-special-header` to all requests issued for this three link walk.
 Check out the [request docs](https://github.com/mikeal/request#requestoptions-callback) to see which options to use.
 Among other things, you can set custom headers, do HTTP basic authentication, [OAuth](https://github.com/mikeal/request#oauth-signing) and other cool stuff.

-### HAL - hypermedia application language
+### HAL - hypertext application language

-Traverson supports the JSON dialect of [HAL](http://tools.ietf.org/id/draft-kelly-json-hal-06.txt), the hypermedia application language via [Halbert](https://github.com/xcambar/halbert).
+Traverson supports the JSON dialect of [HAL](http://tools.ietf.org/id/draft-kelly-json-hal-06.txt), the hypertext application language via [Halbert](https://github.com/xcambar/halbert).
 While in theory you could use Traverson even without special support for HAL by specifying each link relation with JSONPath (like `$._links.linkName`) that would be quite cumbersome.
 Instead, do the following:

     var traverson = require('traverson')
     var api = traverson.jsonHal.from('http://haltalk.herokuapp.com/')